Jackie Robinson: Negro leagues and major league prospects

 Rickey's offer allowed Robinson to leave behind the Monarchs and their grueling bus rides, and he went home to Pasadena.
 That September, he signed with Chet Brewer's Kansas City Royals, a post-season barnstorming team in the California Winter League.
 Later that off-season, he briefly toured South America with another barnstorming team, while his fiancée Isum pursued nursing opportunities in New York City.
 On February 10, 1946, Robinson and Isum were married by their old friend, the Rev. Karl Downs.

 Minor leagues

 In 1946, Robinson arrived at Daytona Beach, Florida, for spring training with the Montreal Royals of the Class AAA International League.
-Clay Hopper, the manager of the Royals, asked Rickey to assign Robinson to any other Dodger affiliate, but Rickey refused.
+Clay Hopper, the manager of the Royals, asked Rickey to assign Robinson to any other Dodgers affiliate, but Rickey refused.